-- 81. The HM Treasury Government Financial Reporting Manual 2020/21 sets out the content required within the annual report and accounts.
-In response to the continuing impact of COVID-19, HM Treasury has issued an addendum to the Government Financial Reporting Manual 2020-21 which sets out the minimum reporting requirements in respect of the performance report and accountability report. - 82.
-The addendum permits, but does not require, bodies to omit the performance analysis section from the Performance Report.
-Where relevant performance information has already been published elsewhere, bodies are encouraged to refer to the relevant publication. - 83.
-Where unaudited information otherwise required to be included in the Accountability Report is already published elsewhere, bodies are permitted to refer to the relevant publication rather than including the information in their Accountability Report. - 84.
+- 80. The HM Treasury Government Financial Reporting Manual 2021/22 sets out the content required within the annual report and accounts. - 81.
+HM Treasury issued an addendum to the Government Financial Reporting Manual in 2019/20 and 2020/21 which permitted bodies to omit the performance analysis section of the Performance Report.
+This addendum does not apply in 2021/22 and full compliance with the Government Financial Reporting Manual is expected. - 82.
 In addition to presenting our opinions over the financial statements our independent auditor's report will also present our opinion on the other aspects of the annual report and accounts: